 A Dark Day for Doris

-Having not been married for long, Katherine (Doris Day) finds getting use to life in Britain a bit confusing, as that is where her executive husband, Anthony (Rex Harrison), is based.
-But when one day whilst crossing the park in the fog she hears a threatening voice saying she will be killed within the month she becomes frightened despite Anthony dismissing it as someone playing a prank on her in the fog.
-When a few days later she gets a call from a man who again says she will be killed before the month is out Anthony reluctantly takes her to the police but the Inspector is doubtful whether what Katherine is saying is true and is more a case of attention seeking.
-Even when her Aunt Bea (Myrna Loy) arrives for a visit it is only Katherine who gets the threatening phone calls bringing in to question her sanity.
+Having not been married for long, Katherine (Doris Day - Please Don't Eat the Daisies) finds life in Britain a bit confusing, as that is where her executive husband, Anthony (Rex Harrison - The Constant Husband), is based.
+But when one day whilst crossing the park in the fog she hears a threatening voice saying she will be killed within the month she becomes frightened despite Anthony dismissing it as someone playing a prank on her.
+When a few days later she gets a call from a man who again says she will be killed before the month is out Anthony reluctantly takes her to the police but the Inspector is doubtful whether what Katherine is saying is true as he thinks she is attention seeking.
+Even when her Aunt Bea (Myrna Loy - Cheaper by the Dozen) arrives for a visit it is only Katherine who gets the threatening phone calls causing others to question her sanity.

 Anyway, aside from the performance of Doris Day, "Midnight Lace" is another one of those movies where a woman has to deal with a lot of strange things which happen to her but no one else encounters which leads to questions over her sanity.
-It is a theme which had been done before this movie came out and has been done many times since so to be honest the minute that Katherine hears the threats in the fog whilst her husband is dismissive of them you can guess that someone is out to scare her into losing her marbles.
-And in fairness with the cast featuring a few famous faces such as Rex Harrison, John Gavin and Roddy McDowall there are a few suspects especially as it keeps you guessing as to who is behind it all.
+It is a theme which had been done before this movie came out and has been done many times since so to be honest the minute that Katherine hears the threats in the fog whilst her husband is dismissive of them you can guess that someone is out to drive her insane.
+And in fairness with the cast featuring a few famous faces such as Rex Harrison, John Gavin and Roddy McDowall there are a few suspects, especially as it keeps you guessing as to who is behind it all.

-The thing is that at times it feels like director David Miller as trying too hard to make every single scene a visual master piece.
+The thing is that at times it feels like director David Miller is trying too hard to make every single scene a visual master piece.
 Yes there are some scenes where the use of shadow is masterly done, none more so in a stopped lift scene where it masks Katherine's face except for her frightened eyes.
-But all too often everything feels over constructed from the various camera angles to the way Katherine appears to be prim one minute, frantic the next.
+But far too often a scene ends up feeling too constructed be it the various camera angles to the way Katherine appears to be prim one minute, then frantic the next.

 What this all boils down to is that seeing that "Midnight Lace" is another of those movies about madness it is still entertaining.
 Much of that is down to the committed performance from Doris Day which puts everyone else in this movie in the shade.